10 Questions with ... Wes Styles

 - WXQR (July 2008-October 2012)

-At 11, I met Jim Loboy (who would become my first PD at WWIZ 8 years later ... small world) and loved the idea of radio.
-At 14, Dom Nardella took me under his wing and showed me the ropes.
+At 11, I met Jim Loboy (who would become my first PD at WWIZ eight years later ... small world) and loved the idea of radio.
+At 14, Dom Nardella, formerly WNCD, took me under his wing and showed me the ropes.
 I knew then that this is what I wanted to do for the rest of my life.
 So I spent whenever possible learning what I could at the studio, events, concerts, etc. I pretty much got fired from one job because I was spending too much time chasing this crazy dream.

 2) If you were just starting out in radio, knowing now what you didn't then, would you still do it?